-Howard County Police have arrested a man in connection with a fatal domestic shooting in Columbia early Monday morning that left two people dead.
+Howard County Police identified the man arrested in connection with a fatal domestic shooting in Columbia early Monday morning that left two people dead.

 The Baltimore Banner thanks its sponsors.
 Become one.